laeblab/GBEX_BGI/README.md

 ### Changelog
+* (04/06/2024) We changed section name which means active directory name change which means access groups needs to be changed
+  * Also updated python packages to latest versions.
 * (30/01/2023) changed API to hyperlinked models.
 Added storage module.
 * (03/05/2021) Reverted bulk edit code.
 * (21/08/2020) Fixed bugs with row selection functions when too many rows were selected